Come Back Home (Seo Taiji and Boys song): Covers and other usage

-In 2014, 2NE1—managed under band member Yang Hyun-suk's label YG Entertainment—released the single "Come Back Home" as part of their final studio album.
+In 2014, girl group 2NE1 (who were signed under band member Yang Hyun-suk's label YG Entertainment) released the single "Come Back Home" as part of their final studio album.
 Although not a cover, the song's choreography was specifically requested by the 2NE1 members to incorporate dance moves from the version by Seo Taiji and Boys, as they felt that its elements would also suit the color of their new performances.
-As part of Seo Taiji's 25th anniversary project "Time: Traveler", BTS released a remake of the song in July 2017.
+As part of Seo Taiji's 25th anniversary project "Time: Traveler", boy group BTS released a remake of the song in July 2017.
 In their version, group members J-Hope and RM reworked the sound and lyrics with Seo Taiji himself while retaining its similar sentiments toward societal change, in addition to keeping the "intensely dark feeling" that was present in the original version.
 BTS was later invited by Seo to perform as backup vocalists and dancers for eight songs in his Seoul Olympic Stadium concert held early September.